 - grass clippings

 Yard waste does not include these materials because they jam up the large chippers, shredders and mulchers used at the yard waste composting facilities.
-Therefore these materials can be placed in your regular trash if you do not have a backyard compost pile.
+Therefore these materials can be composted in a backyard mulch pile or may be able to be taken to a drop-off location.
+If those options do not work for you then you can place these in your regular trash.

 - bales of straw/hay